thomasebsmith/media-tracker/README.md

 All information is kept on your computer only for your privacy.

 ## Features (In Progress)
- - Record media
+ - Record media locally
- - Rate media
+ - Rate and rank media
  - Visualize your recorded media

 ## Requirements